 - Features – Close to the Entrance, clean, modern resort-style hotel.

 The Anaheim Hotel is a large resort-style hotel only minutes away from the Park entrance.
 The Hotel is overtly non-Disney, with its clean lines and modern decor.
 You can wander in from a hard day at the parks and finally forget you are actually at Disneyland.
-Which for some misses the point, but for others, it’s a blessing.
+For some, this misses the point, but for others, it’s a blessing.

 Right behind the hotel is the entrance to the Anaheim Garden Walk with a host of restaurants, bars, and shops.